NicolasMSalas/eco395m_ml_coffee_trees/README.md

 Commodity prices came from a dataset issued by the IMF.
 We focused on finding the global price of coffee as well as 2 complements (milk, sugar) and 1 substitue (tea).
 Some of the prices for these commodities vary based on different weights and volumes so they had to be normalized to (USD/pound).

 ## Futures Closing Prices
+We also wanted to track the prices of coffee in the futures contract market so we grabbed a dataset from TradingView that contained the average closing price of a coffee futures contract on a month by month basis dating back to 1990.

 ## Weather Data
 The weather data was extracted from Open-Meteo's Historical Weather API.
 We extract information for the top 5 coffee exporting nations, namely, Brazil, Vietnam, Colombia, Indonesia, and Honduras.
 This is because weather patterns would drive supply-side price changes.
 The code for extracting the information is in 'code/extract_weather_b_v_c.py' and `code/extract_weather_indonesia_honduras.py`.
 The reason this is in two separate files is due to limitation of API calls.
 The data from these files are stored in the `raw_data` folder.
 We clean this data using `code/weather_data_cleaning.ipynb`.
 The cleaned data files are stored in the `clean_data` folder.